jmjry/feed/README.md

  ### Known Bugs

- * During the validator testing I discovered that a <p> element can not be a child of a <span> element.
+ * During the validator testing I discovered that a paragraph element can not be a child of a span element.
 After discovering this, I made the correct changes to my code and retested to ensure it was correct.
  * Another bug found during testing was that my example dishes were not responsive at a lower width.
 This was found when testing in the browser devtools and I continued to test until a solution was found then deployed.

  ## Deployment